The randomised Heston model: Examples and Numerics

 where the functions~$\Drm_0^0$ and~$\Crm_0$ are provided in~\eqref{eq:D0}-\eqref{eq:C0}.
 From~\cite[Remark 3.2]{forde12}, the function~$\Urm$ is well defined on $\RR^*$.
 The following theorem is the main result of this section, and provides a detailed asymptotic behaviour of Call option prices as the maturity becomes small:

 \begin{theorem} Under uniform randomisation, as~$t$ decreases to zero, European Call option prices behave as

-where the function~$\Lambda_{\vp}^*$ was introduced in Corollary~\ref{Coro:BddSupport}. \end{theorem} \begin{remark}\ \begin{itemize} \item The remainder is of order~$t^{5/2}$, instead of~$t^{3/2}$ as in both standard Heston and Black-Scholes models~\cite{forde12}.
+where the function~$\Lambda_{\vp}^*$ was introduced in Corollary~\ref{Coro:BddSupport}. \end{theorem} \begin{remark} \ \begin{itemize} \item The remainder is of order~$t^{5/2}$, instead of~$t^{3/2}$ as in both standard Heston and Black-Scholes models~\cite{forde12}.
 This can also be seen at the level of the (asymptotic behaviour of) corresponding densities, as noted in Remark~\ref{rem:FunnyPowers} below. \item The asymptotics holds locally for any fixed log-strike~$x\neq 0$.
 The numerics indicate that for small $t>0$, as~$x$ tends to zero, the asymptotics of option prices and volatility smile explode to infinity.
-This is in contrast with the standard Heston case~\cite[Section~5]{forde12}. \item Since the function~$\Lambda$ is strictly positive and strictly convex on $(u_-,u_+)\setminus\{0\}$ and $u_{\vp}(x) \in (u_-,u_+)\setminus\{0\}$ for any $x\ne 0$, the quotient on the right-hand side is well defined. \end{itemize} \end{remark} \begin{proof} The procedure is essentially the same as the proof of Theorem~\ref{thm:fat-tailImpvolAsymps}.
-Applying Lemmas~\ref{lemma:Dasymp} and~\ref{lemma:Casymp}, the rescaled cgf of~$X_t$ for each~$t$ is given by (with the same notations as in~\eqref{eq:LambdaH})
+This is in contrast with the standard Heston case~\cite[Section~5]{forde12}. \item Since the function~$\Lambda$ is strictly positive and strictly convex on $(u_-,u_+)\setminus\{0\}$ and $u_{\vp}(x) \in (u_-,u_+)\setminus\{0\}$ for any $x\ne 0$, the quotient on the right-hand side is well defined. \item In a Black-Scholes model we have (see~\cite[Corollary~3.5]{forde12})